MujahidSiddiq/MASF-RV-External-Debugger/README.md

 - **Halt**: The processor can be paused and controlled by the debugger.
 - **Step**: Instruction-level debugging is enabled, allowing step-by-step code execution.
+- **Breakpoint**: Execution halts at a specified instruction address, allowing the debugger to inspect and manipulate the system state.
 - **Resume**: Execution resumes seamlessly from a halted state.

 ## 3. Block Diagram

 The block diagram below showcases the interaction between the **Debug Module (DM)** and the **Hart** during halt, step, and resume operations:
+The block diagram below showcases the interaction between the **Debug Module (DM)**, the **Hart**, and the **RISC-V Pipeline Processor** during halt, breakpoint, step, and resume operations:
 ![Block Diagram](https://github.com/kingsflicker/MASF-RV-External-Debugger/blob/main/Project_Diagrams/Block_Diagram.png)

 ## 4. State Machines